 The Deficiencies Are Not Just Political or Economic

 Beyond pure politics and economics, the United States continues to cultivate some shockingly anti-democratic derivatives which make the world wonder when seen from abroad.
 Racism and white supremacy movements have never been dealt with effectively in the United States, and are on the rise today, a fact which constitutes a grave flaw in the eyes of the world.
 (That said, the Americans in charge aren’t concerned about the “eyes of the world.”)
 People in advanced countries are also concerned about social and economic inequality in the United States, the unconcern for the poor and the lack of basic first-world rights and services.
 A country without universal health care is unthinkable for the people of the civilized world.
 Nor do they understand why the wealthiest, most-advanced country in the world has such an outlandish prison population.
 No other advanced country has that problem.
-What are the Americans doing wrong, they ask themselves.
+What are the Americans doing wrong, and why, they ask themselves.

 What they do export successfully are arms, military assistance, subversive techniques and regime change at the point of a gun.
 Their School of the Americas (aka La Escuela de las Americas) at Ft.
 Benning, Georgia set the benchmark worldwide for teaching torture techniques, principally but not exclusively, to Latin America’s present and future military officers and dictators (some 34,000 of them) for more than half a century.
 The School was officially closed in the year 2000.
 ABC News had this to say on the day of its closing: